adi2412/react-table/README.md

 ## Styling

 You can add styling to the table by passing CSS classes or IDs to the table.
 This allows you to use table styling from frameworks like bootstrap.

+A basic stylesheet is available with this project.
+However, it is very simplistic and it is recommended that you use your own styling.

 # License